Save 10% on the entire raze-cat bike range now with code SUMMERSALE !

 Sharpening ski edges - how often?

 How often you should sharpen your skis depends on many factors.
 For example, the condition of the slope must be considered.
 Is there artificial snow on the slope and is the slope interspersed with icy patches?
 If yes, then the ski edge wears out significantly faster than when skiing in normal snow conditions or even powder snow.
 Furthermore, you naturally have to sharpen the ski edges more often if you ski several hours every day instead of just making a few turns down the slope.
 By the way, the angle of the ski side edge also affects its durability.
 The sharper the angle, the faster the edge becomes dull while skiing.
-Which edge angle is suitable for which type of skier can be read in our blog post Sharpening ski edges – which angle?.
-A general statement such as sharpening once or twice a week is therefore not possible.
+Which edge angle is suitable for which type of skier can be read in our blog post Ski Edge Sharpening – which angle?.
+A general statement like sharpening once or twice a week is therefore not possible.

 TO THE SHARPENING DEVICES